Something interesting going on with the California State Parks Foundation:

 It is because of men like John that many endangered species still exist on this planet.
 It is because of men like him that we know that childhood dreams are something you can follow.

-This morning struck into the region of full goatees–sometimes accompanied by a mustache, but only occasionally.
+struck into the region of full goatees–sometimes accompanied by a mustache, but only occasionally.
 It was odd to come upon this thick crop of an obsolete and uncomely fashion: it was like running suddenly across a forgotten acquaintance whom you had supposed dead for a generation.
 The goatee extends over a wide extent of country, and is accompanied by an iron-clad belief in Adam, and the biblical history of creation, which has not suffered from the assaults of the scientists.

 -Life on the Mississippi (1883)